 Badwater Basin Salt Flats

 The Badwater Basin salt flats are one of those places in Death Valley you just have to go to.
-Check it off the list, you know?
+A check it off the list type of place, you know?
+I mean it’s the lowest point in all of the United States!

 To see the geometric formations of the salt flats, you’ll have about a mile walk ahead of you.
 Once you’re out there, you can pretty easily spread out from other people so you can enjoy this area at your leisure.